manish-hacked/GCM_Server_part/README.md

 # GCM_Server_part
 This is code of server part from where push notification is send to android application.
 It also contain UI for sending push notification.
-It is written on PHP.
+It is written in PHP.